Introduction to the Teradata PPI

 PARTITION BY RANGE_N(CALENDAR_DT BETWEEN CURRENT_DATE-365 AND CURRENT_DATE EACH INTERVAL ‘1’ DAY );

-Using CURRENT_DATE in your partition statement makes it easy to increase your partitions up to the most current date:
+Utilizing CURRENT_DATE in your partition statement simplifies the process of increasing partitions up to the current date.

 ALTER TABLE <TABLE> TO CURRENT WITH DELETE;